iOS Orientation Problem

 iowahengst at mac.com

-If you open the app while holding the iPod in portrait orientation, all is well.
-It opens in portrait and stays there when you rotate the iPod... just like it should.
+--- If I open the app while holding the iPod Touch in landscape right orientation, the app is first displayed in landscape right, and won't rotate when I rotate the iPod.

 More information about the Use-livecode